How to Plan a Home Renovation

 If you’re looking to increase the value of your home while improving the livability of your space, then it’s worth looking into the following changes:

-As with most renovation projects, it’s important to consider factors like your local climate, budget and needs to align your home improvement priorities.
+As with most renovation projects, it’s important to consider your budget and needs to align your home improvement priorities.

 My Home in your inbox